With signs of summer and warmer weather, the need to consider factors such as water intake and dehydration become more important.

-Here in the good old Midwest, temperatures and humidity levels will continue to rise making it more and more difficult for the body to cool itself.
+Here in the good old Midwest, temperatures and humidity levels will continue to rise, making it more and more difficult for the body to cool itself.

-The body cools itself by sweating and during this process water is lost from the body.
+The body cools itself by sweating and during this process, water is lost from the body.

-When water loss reaches 1% of the person’s body mass (approximately one 20 ounce bottle of water for a 170 pound athlete) many aspects of performance begin to deteriorate and this downwards spiral increases as the amount of dehydration increases (REF).
+When water loss reaches 1% of the person’s body mass (approximately one 20 ounce bottle of water for a 170 pound athlete) many aspects of performance begin to deteriorate and this downward spiral increases as the amount of dehydration increases (REF).

 A key factor that many athletes do not fully appreciate is the fact that it is nearly impossible for you to drink enough during exercise to adequately hydrate yourself while you continue to exercise in the heat.

 The best way to counteract the loss of body fluid is to regularly consume fluid before, during, and after exercise.